“There’s nothing more self-defeating than dreaming you can’t fall asleep.” ~M.L., oneironaut, on sleep-state misperception

 Wake Initiated Lucid Dreaming (WILD) differs from typical lucid dreams in which we become lucid during a dream that is already in progress.
 During WILD, lucidity is maintained through the transition from waking to sleeping.
 It is a fascinating experience to consciously witness the body fall asleep.
 An experience mostly known to adept yogis from ancient worlds is in fact accessible to the modern West.
 Middle-of-the-night awakenings present an opportunity for those with insomnia to implement practical tools conducive to WILD, let alone reducing insomnia.
 Some inter-related tools include:

 Mindfulness: Mindful awareness involves learning to be aware of present experiences without judging them as good or bad.
-This open and observant attitude is useful for inducing WILD, and is being studied as a means to combat insomnia and its waking consequences.
-The opportunity for lucid dreaming could also help to motivate the learning and application of these skills.
+This open and observant attitude is useful for inducing WILD and coping with the sometimes bizarre or uncomfortable, sensory experiences that interfere with lucidity in wake-to-REM sleep transitions.
+Mindfulness also shows evidence in combatting insomnia.
+The opportunity for lucid dreaming could also help to motivate the learning and application of mindfulness skills.
 Additionally, lucid dreaming and practicing WILD techniques can enhance mindfulness.
 Many avenues of learning mindfulness strategies are available to the public.

 Meditation: Meditating on the present moment or other objects of attention can assist in falling asleep.
-Some people do not realize until they have awoken that they had fallen into a light stage of sleep in which they believed they were awake at the time.
 Popular meditations that contribute to falling asleep and WILD include the Body Scan, counting, or observing hypnagogic imagery, though many other techniques exist.
 In Tibetan Buddhist dream yoga, some meditation practices involve being lucid in other stages of sleep through out the night, not just during the vivid, story-like dream states commonly associated with REM sleep.

 To learn more about WILDs, see Chapter 4: Falling Asleep Consciously in Stephen Laberge’s book, Exploring the World of Lucid Dreaming (1990).